MTSWebServices/spark-dialect-extension/docs/using_the_dialect.md

 This section provides instructions on how to configure Apache Spark to use the Spark Dialect Extension, enabling custom handling of JDBC data types.

+It is possible to use versions 0.6.x, 0.7.x, and 0.9.x of the Clickhouse JDBC Driver.
 ### Using onETL with PySpark

 See [onETL documentation](https://onetl.readthedocs.io) for installation instructions.